mlowery/schlep/README.md

 ### Deploy and Copy Again

 Copy and copy again.
-This could be used if you need to write as `root`.
+This could be used if you need to copy to the ultimate destination using `sudo`.

 ```bash
 $ cat << EOF > /tmp/50-copy.sh